rudidude86/gura-lang.github.io/documents/String-Operation.md

 Class `string` is a primitive one that means there's no operation that could modify the content of `string` instances.
-This leads to the following rules.
+This leads to the following principles:

 * It's not allowed to edit each character in a string content through index access.
 * Modification methods are supposed to return a new `string` instance with modified result.